Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - She described the all topic very breifly.
 Everyone sitting in auditorium listened her very attentively.
 She also described about Relationship toward our family and toward our family.

 ### 12:30pm to 01:30pm
+- This is the time of the lunch break.
+A breif escape for nourishment and relaxation.

+  ### 01:30pm to 02:30pm
+  - In this time there was a P2P leacture.
+Which was conducted by the senior of that collage.
+IN this leacture she gave the knowlage about the c++ language.
+She gave the knowlage about What is the "VARIABLES", "PSEUDO CODE", etc.
+- In this leacture we preformed 4 program.
+Which was given by the senior of the collage.